basetime/bldr-sfmc/README.md

 # Security

-You and your clients security is important.
-As such, we've taken steps to ensure that the credentials you use for configurations is encrypted and stored securely.
+You and your clients' security is important.
+As such, we've taken steps to ensure that the credentials you use for configurations are encrypted and stored securely.
 We have implemented `aes-256-ctr` encryption which will encrypt your Installed Package `ClientId` and `ClientSecrets` prior to being stored.
 A key specific to you as a user will be created and stored separate from the stored credentials and will be unique to you.

 ## Updating Credentials